adrianjav/rotograd/README.md

 ## Overview

-This is the official Pytorch implementation of RotoGrad, an algorithm to reduce the negative transfer due to gradient conflict with respect to the shared parameters when different tasks of a multi-task learning system fight for the shared resources.
+This is the official Pytorch implementation of RotoGrad, an algorithm to reduce the negative transfer due to gradient conflict with respect to the shared parameters when different tasks of a multitask learning system fight for the shared resources.

 Let's say you have a hard-parameter sharing architecture with a `backbone` model shared across tasks, and